phu0ngng/nccl/doc/source/env.rst

 NCCL_NET_GDR_READ
 -----------------
-The ``NCCL_NET_GDR_READ`` variable enables GPU Direct RDMA when sending data.
-By default, NCCL uses GPU Direct RDMA to receive data directly in GPU memory.
-However, when sending data, the data is first stored in CPU memory, then goes to the InfiniBand card.
+The ``NCCL_NET_GDR_READ`` variable enables GPU Direct RDMA when sending data as long as the GPU-NIC distance are within the distance specified by ``NCCL_NET_GDR_LEVEL``.
+Before 2.4.2, GDR read is disabled by default, i.e. when sending data, the data is first stored in CPU memory, then goes to the InfiniBand card.
+Since 2.4.2, GDR read is enabled by default for NVLink-based platforms.

-Note: Reading directly GPU memory when sending data is known to be slightly slower than reading from CPU memory.
+Note: Reading directly GPU memory when sending data is known to be slightly slower than reading from CPU memory on some platforms, such as PCI-E.

 Values accepted
 ^^^^^^^^^^^^^^^
-Default value is 0.
+0 or 1.
 Define and set to 1 to use GPU Direct RDMA to send data to the NIC directly (bypassing CPU).

+Before 2.4.2, the default value is 0 for all platforms.
+Since 2.4.2, the default value is 1 for NVLink-based platforms and 0 otherwise.

 NCCL_SINGLE_RING_THRESHOLD
 --------------------------